pravn27/ds-algo-tech-doc/docs/ds-algo-course-tutorials/namaste-dsa/dsa-with-js.md

 ## DSA Interview guidance

 - Steps to follow once get DSA problems
-  - Understand problem statement completely with inputs, outputs
+  - Understand the problem statement completely with inputs, outputs
     - Try with sample inputs / outputs
+  - Thought Process & Approach
     - Identify the Pattern and Thought process to solve
+  - Pseudo Code
     - Dry run with sample inputs, outputs along with your pseudo code
+  - Implementation
-  - Implementation / write a actual code & execute
+    - write a actual code & execute
+    - use comments to break the your steps / approach to problems
   - Improve & Refactor
+    - Time & Space complexity analysis
   - Make sure think about all Edge / Corner cases covered
   - Good to ask with Interviewer for what all edge case to cover